 Office Visits

-Both Invisalign and ClearCorrect require regular office visits, which are usually 4–6 weeks apart, though some doctors will space them out as far as every twelve weeks.
-They’re time-consuming, but also help ensure the safety and effectiveness of your treatment.
+Both Invisalign and ClearCorrect require regular office visits, which are usually 4–10 weeks apart, though some doctors will space them out as far as every twelve weeks.
+They’re time-consuming, but also help ensure you receive hands-on care and frequent treatment oversight.
 During these appointments, your doctor will examine your teeth, add or adjust attachments, provide new aligners, and answer any questions you have.
 And if you have any concerns between appointments, you can always call to schedule an additional visit.

 Appearance Comparison